umccr/gen3-doc/cloud/DEPLOY.md

 We have CDK stack for aforementioned setup as follows:
 - https://github.com/umccr/infrastructure/tree/master/cdk/apps/gen3_admin_vm

-We also use our fork with regional fixes:
+We also use our fork with regional and few fixes:
 - https://github.com/umccr/cloud-automation/tree/umccr

 #### Bootstrap admin server